 The Fully-Electric vehicle varies according to battery pack size.
 Overall, battery pack capacity is increasing.
 Today, typical capacity is around 10-13 kWh, or 50-65 km of driving range.
 The expectation is for it to expand to around 70-80 kWh to deliver the 350-400 km driving range that consumers wantiv.
 However, it is not just the battery pack capacity that plays a role, but the entire electric chain through to the inverter in the electric powertrain system.

-Although these approaches present different electrification architectures, there are common features that mean moving seamlessly through to Fully Electric powertrains is achievable.
+Although these approaches present different electrification architectures, there are common features that make moving seamlessly through to Fully Electric powertrains achievable.
 Taking a new approach to designing for electrification and combining the needs with inherent functional safety is how we can move the market forward.

 Find out more about NXP’s electrification portfolio at www.nxp.com/electrification.